[[trackingImage]]

 Projects are the heartbeat of what we do.
-Described below are projects that we have completed in the last year as well as those that are recurring.
+Described below are projects that we have completed in the last two years as well as those that are recurring.
 Projects originate from our members and collectively represent what we CARE about.

 Too many children go without a bed or even a pillow.
 Sleep in Heavenly Peace, an organization that supplies beds and bedding for those in need, works to correct that deficiency.
 Members of Lamorinda Sunrise Rotary rolled up their sleeves alongside other volunteers to build 52 beds.
 The need is great.
 At last count, 552 bed requests were waiting to be fulfilled.